 Most intelligence analysis is usually based on information with a significant degree of uncertainty.

 It is better to say that you don’t know a piece of information you need than plough on assuming a sense of certainty

 Then suddenly the uncertainty is forgotten about and a decision made and action taken.
 You may not do this, but it is standard human behaviour, so you may do it without noticing.

 Be open with the levels of certainty.
 Give each aspect of your intelligence a grade between 1-5, colour them from a red (“1 not certain”) to blue (“5 certain”) triangle on the report.

-What is for sure.
-If you wait for all the right answers to come along, you will have missed the boat.
+But what is for sure.
+So, if you wait for all the right answers to come along, you will have missed the boat.